AlbertoCuadra/algo_trading_weighted_strategy/README.md

 * The algorithm allows to trade with long, short or both positions.
 * `Backtest the algorithm` over a defined interval (data stamp), e.g., from 01/01/2021
 * Set stoploss (SL) orders based on a percentage of the previous candle source, e.g., close or hl2 (high + low)/2.
 Only close the position after the candle is close!
-* Stop position in case the algo detects a potential Top/Bottom.
+* Stop position in case the algo `detects a potential Top/Bottom`.
   + It can close a specific percentage of the remaining open long position.
   + It can close a specific percentage of the remaining open short position.
-* It can moves the stoploss every time the algo takes profit (TP)
+* It can `moves the stoploss` every time the algo takes profit (TP)
-* Take profit based on a percentage of the open position.
+* `Take profit` based on a percentage of the open position.
 It is possible to define different values for short positions.
 Define the percentage of TP to close from the open position.
 * Choose the maximum number of Take Profits (TP)
-* Define delays to evaluate the strategies of more previous candles:
+* `Define delays` to evaluate the strategies of more previous candles:
   + Candle Delay is for MACD strategy
   + Candle Delay Stoch RSI is for the Stochastic RSI strategy.
   + Candle Delay RSI is for the RSI strategy.